islaytitans/alien/docs/src/GM/hopeslastday.md

 - In Tannen's Casino
 - Lin is a mess.
 Wounded and left unconscious among her friends by the Xenomorph, she’s scared and confused.
 She’s unaware of being facehugged but feels that something is horribly wrong.

+### Theodora Komiskey

+- Komiskey has been the lead science officer on Miranda Reynolds’ corporate team for years.
+Even though she was initially kept in the dark over the situation on LV-426, she was fully supportive when she finally found out.
+She hadn’t believed in the stories and now that they have come true she cannot cope
+- Dr. Komiskey was trapped in the Surgery Room which was automatically sealed when the base went into lockdown.
+She has woken up after having been facehugged and realizes she is doomed, but still has hope that the Company will save her.
+- Komiskey pleads with the PCs to release her and offers to help them escape in the Starcub shuttle.
+She has the keycard on a lanyard around her neck and can explain its use.
+She won’t volunteer the fact that she has been facehugged, but if they make a successful MANIPULATION roll against her, she will admit it (stress level +1 for all who hear that).
+- If asked why she came to Hadley’s Hope, Komiskey rambles on about how Reynolds inter-cepted a transmission from some corporate exec on Earth and decided to elbow in on the potential find.
+She assembled her inspection team off the books and came here.
+- If the PCs release Dr. Komiskey, she will show the PCs the Xenomorph egg in the coolant compartment in the Medlab and the hyper-coolant spray canisters used to keep eggs inert.
+- Later during the adventure, the Chestburster in Komiskey can [be birthed](#the-birth)

 ### Grey